Financing catastrophe: 4 ways we pay for disasters

 Private markets

-Complex financial instruments (e.g. reinsurance, catastrophe bonds) can become more about taking bets than altering unsustainable behavior if too abstracted from the physical risk.
+Complex financial instruments (e.g., reinsurance, catastrophe bonds) can become more about taking bets than altering unsustainable behavior if too abstracted from the physical risk.
 The private sector is also only able to provide financing where there is a viable market.
-Government and charities remain essential where market incentives do not exist or where building resilience is not baked into investment vehicles.
+Government and charities remain essential where market incentives do not exist or building resilience is not baked into investment vehicles.

 Charitable contributions

 When government programs and financial mechanisms do not cover the costs of disasters, it is up to the not-for-profit community to step in.
 Not-for-profit organizations have long since been a key component of disaster management, codified in coalitions like Voluntary Organizations Active in Disasters (VOAD).
-Charitable organizations have seen a significant increase in the need of their services.
+Charitable organizations have seen a significant increase in the need for their services.

 In some cases, these are mega-charities whose primary business model is cultivating donors and meeting needs.
 In other cases, they are community-based organizations, extending their mission as the needs of their community change after a disaster, and are often closest to those most in need who are invisible to others.